 In the end, and most important of all, being a Young European Ambassador gives you the chance to make friends, to share your knowledge and experiences, or simply to discover yourself and the world around you!

 The ‘Young European Ambassadors’ initiative is voluntary and you will not be remunerated.

 The costs for the organisation of YEAs activities are covered by the ‘EU NEIGHBOURS east’ project.
 This includes, for example, organisation of visits to schools and universities to have interactive workshops; environmental actions, like planting trees; participation in international events abroad, and many others.

-- are a citizen of one of the EU Member States or Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Ukraine)
+are a citizen of one of the EU Member States, the UK or one of the six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Ukraine)

 YES!
 Even if you are not a Young European Ambassador, you can participate in events organised by the YEAs!
 Are you interested?
 If yes, here is how you can stay up to date:

-- Join the ‘Young European Neighbours’ network on Facebook – keep up to date with the Young European Ambassadors and join any of the contests and challenges!
+Join the ‘Young European Neighbours’ network on Facebook – keep up to date with the Young European Ambassadors, find more opportunities for you and join any of the contests and challenges!